 |Check stool (guaiac) and urine (Hemastix) for occult blood.||These tests are used to distinguish bleeding from the gastrointestinal or urinary tracts that may not be visible.|

 |Assess skin and mucous membranes for signs of petechiae, bruising, hematoma formation, or oozing of blood.||Patient with reduced platelet counts or impaired clotting factor activity may experience bleeding into tissues that is out of proportion to the injury.
 Prolonged oozing of blood from surgical incisions or areas of skin trauma is associated with coagulation abnormalities.|

 |Monitor hematocrit (Hct) and hemoglobin (Hgb).||When bleeding is not visible, decreased Hgb and Hct levels may be an early indicator of bleeding.|

-The following are the therapeutic nursing interventions for Risk for Bleeding:
+The following are the therapeutic nursing interventions for patients at risk for bleeding.